 Traveling by plane was really difficult too.
 My 3yr old’s seat came next to a lady with a Labrador on her lap.
 The 2 year old was so excited and sleepy that she wailed all through the flight and that excited the dog!
 Imagine that.

 We got through it.
 We travelled by plane in a few days again and we road tripped all around Canada the next month.
 The kids had learnt that that was the way it will be.
 They understood that they had to sit in their car seats.
 They learnt that there are more exciting things to come just around the corner.
 We learnt how to Parent like a Ninja. 🙂 Be ready to give a karate chop to all of what comes your way.

-3. We learn about the World together.
+3. Exploring with children will help you learn about the World together.

 The best thing that we have learnt from traveling around the world with kids, is that we are both learning about the world together.

 10 years ago, I was working on my first job as a science editor.
 We had to fill out a Bio to be included for our profile.
 There was a fun question that we had to answer in it : Where do you see yourself in 10 years time.

 10 years, when you are freshly out of University, seem like a very long time later.
 I had answered that ’10 years later, I hope I would be traveling the world on my own private Yacht’.